psychemedia/sin-eater-resources/src/_initial_observations.md

 > The President hoped they were not entering into the history of present customs, but into the history of past events.
 It struck him that even at the present day when that melancholy event took place, the death of an individual, there was always a certain respect paid to the corpse; it was not closed in the coffin, but was left open for a certain time for the inspection of friends; the room was hung, the candles were lighted, and there was always a person in the room who remained during the time that exhibition took place.
 It was out of respect to the deceased that such ceremony took place,—he could not regard it in any other light; it had been continued from time immemorial; and, with every degree of respect he should entertain towards that custom, there was nothing in it that he could exclaim against.
 >
-> Mr. Jelinger C. Symons said, of course his impression was as to the custom of the "sin-eater.”"
+> Mr. Jelinger C. Symons said, of course his impression was as to the custom of the "sin-eater.""
 Some part of the custom appears to arise out of respect to the dead.

 The official report then turns to back to Moggridge's response but __omits__ the comments regarding the Duke of Marlborough (`"the Duke of Marlborough was the person he had alluded to.
 He sent for Dr. Bowles during his sickness, and when the Dr. arrived he found that the Duke was already dead, and the plate and the salt was placed on the body."`).
 Was this to protect the reputation a former peer of the realm?